These dairy free dinner rolls are light and fluffy. They are perfect for any family gathering from Sunday dinner to Thanksgiving.

 Types of YEAST

 There are seven different types of yeast used for baking.
-However, only five are relevant to home bakers:
+However, only five are relevant to home bakers, and just about all my recipes only use instant yeast.

 Wild yeast is found naturally in the air.
 This type of yeast is used for sourdough breads, and in order to use it, you need to make a sourdough starter.

-Fresh yeast (a.k.a. cake yeast), block yeast, wet yeast, or compressed yeast is found in small, foil-wrapped cubes.
+Fresh yeast, cake yeast, block yeast, wet yeast, or compressed yeast, is found in small, foil-wrapped cubes.

 It is far less popular with home bakers because it’s highly perishable.
 However, it is still widely available for commercial use and is still used by home bakers in some countries.